Snowflake-Labs/sfquickstarts/site/sfguides/src/semantic_file_translation_from_dbt_to_cortex_analyst/semantic_file_translation_from_dbt_to_cortex_analyst.md

 ### Prerequisites
 - Snowflake account in a cloud region where Snowflake Cortex Analyst is supported.
 Check [Cortex Analyst availability](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst#region-availability) to help you decide where you want to create your snowflake account
-- Completion of the Semantic File Generation For Cortex Analyst Quick Start [Add link]
+- Completion of the Semantic File Generation For Cortex Analyst Quick Start

 <!-- ------------------------ -->